 KCHIP, or the Kentucky Children’s Insurance Program, is for Kentucky persons under the age of 19 who do not have another source of health insurance and live at or below 213% of the federal poverty level.
-Kids can qualify with the following income levels based on family size (subject to change each year):
+Kids can qualify with the following income levels in 2018 based on family size (subject to change each year):

 The KCHIP Program covers:

 - Doctor visits and hospitalization (co-pays from $3-$50)

 - Physical and speech therapy